Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 15. Flutter kick

-Flutter kicks are an exercise that targets the lower abdominal wall, plus the hip flexors.
+Flutter kicks target the lower abdominal wall plus the hip flexors.

-Although the traditional flutter kick can be done without equipment, you may want to consider enhancing the exercise by wearing ankle weights.
+Although the traditional flutter kick can be done without equipment, you may want to enhance the exercise by wearing ankle weights.

 Level: Beginner and Intermediate